joshmfrankel/joshmfrankel.github.io/_posts/2018-05-26-zero-downtime-migration-from-enum-to-single-table-inheritance.md

 <strong>Situation</strong><br>
 An enum column on our table has gotten out of control and we need to move to a more organized architecture.
-We've decided upon Single Table Inheritance now let's figure out how we get there.
+We've decided something needs to chnage now let's figure out what we want the new application to look like.

-For a little bit of background here's what some of the current application looks like:
+Here's a little bit of background visualization on our application:

 ![Zero Downtime enum diagram](/img/2018/zero-downtime-enum.png)